 At the conclusion of a scene investigation, the coroner investigator makes a determination whether to have the body of the decedent transported to the Coroner’s Office for further examination/investigation, positive identification and/or notification of next of kin or to release the body directly from the scene.

 The Coroner’s Office may transport a body to the Coroner’s Office as a courtesy hold for the next-of-kin while a mortuary selection is being made.
+The number of bodies transported to the office was 1,540.

 The annual report was prepared by Melinda Rose, F-ABMDI.